hossainpezeshki/stableParams/README.md

-The file hp_stable.R is a function for simulating vectors of symmetric stable random variates of a specified index, and the testhp_stable.R is a simple program for testing hp_stable.R
+The file hp_stable.R is a function for simulating vectors of symmetric stable random variates of a specified index, and the testhp_stable.R is a simple program for testing the former function.
+We use the algorithm described on page 166 of Bratley et al. "A Guide to Simulation, 2nd Edition".

 ## Copyright notice